Skip to main content

 Check that parallel branches share the same parent:

-# All three should have the same parent_target_id
+# All three should return the same parent_target_id

 Trace Root Ancestry